Donald Trump was right. In a twisted way.

 The biggest danger to our elections comes from outside hackers like the Russians

 There’s a lot of worry of late that some foreign country might take advantage of the security holes in our voting system to mess with our elections.
-That’s not impossible but … it is a whole lot easier for the insiders programming and distributing the computers to shift votes and change results.
+That’s certainly not impossible but … it is even easier for the insiders programming and distributing the computers to shift votes and change results.
 While outside hackers have relatively limited access to the vote counting process (only where it goes through the internet), insiders working anywhere within the secretive outfits that count our votes have total access to the whole vote counting system.
 So it’s as if, worried about the security of our “electoral house,” we’re going around checking windows for signs of forcible entry–all the while completely ignoring the folks with keys to the front door, who are sitting around the kitchen table drinking a beer!
-With so much at stake in our elections, the “Russians” are obviously not the only ones with a motive (and cash) to dictate outcomes.
-Yet the mainstream media absolutely refuses to say a word about the real danger.
+With so much at stake in our elections, the Russians are obviously not the only ones with a motive (and cash) to dictate outcomes.
+Yet the mainstream media absolutely refuses to say a word about the domestic danger.
 Why?

 Voting machines are tested to make sure they’re counting accurately

 Where voting machines are tested, it is often by the vendors themselves or by outfits paid by the vendors, an obvious conflict of interest.
 Even when the testing is done by well-meaning election officials, it is not difficult to program a computer to pass a pre-election test (and a post-election test) with flying colors but tabulate the votes inaccurately when it counts on Election Day.
 The automobile manufacturer Volkswagen was caught doing exactly this with their cars—programming them to pass emissions tests and then pollute up a storm once they were sold and on the road for real.
 Election rigging is cybercrime.
 Like other types of cybercrime, it’s easy to do and difficult to prevent or detect.